Royal Mail wins bid to block potential strikes, union says

-Nov 13 (Reuters) - Britain's Royal Mail RMG.L has won a high court injunction seeking to block potential strikes by the Communication Workers Union (CWU), the union said on Wednesday.
+Nov 13 (Reuters) - The Communication Workers Union said on Wednesday that British postal company Royal Mail RMG.L had won a high court injunction to block potential strikes by the union.

-The company had said last week it would go to court to block a potential strike by the CWU, due to be held around the time of the national election on Dec.
+Royal Mail had said last week it would go to court to block a potential strike by its largest union, due to be held around the time of the national election on Dec.
 12 and in the traditionally busy run-up to Christmas.

 (Reporting by Tanishaa Nadkar and Samantha Machado in Bengaluru; Editing by Maju Samuel)